Assistant Professor

 About

-In addition to his teaching experience, Dr. Henze has maintained a staff psychologist role at the Edith Nourse Rogers Memorial VA Hospital in Bedford, MA since September 2008.
-From 2008 to 2013, Dr. Henze served as the clinical director of peer support services.
-His duties included implementation of peer support services and cultivation of basic helping skills and furthering of professional identity development among facility peer support providers.
-Since 2013, Dr. Henze has served as staff psychologist in the Domiciliary Care for Homeless Veterans (DCHV) Mental Health Rehabilitation and Recovery Treatment Program (MHRRTP).
-His duties include provision of individual and group psychotherapies within residential setting, with a focus on evidenced-based treatments, including Cognitive-Behavioral Therapy for Substance Use Disorders (CBT-SUD), Cognitive Processing Therapy (CPT), Dialectical Behavioral Therapy (DBT) and Motivational Enhancement Therapy (MET).
+In addition to his teaching experience, Dr. Henze has maintained a staff psychologist role within a major healthcare system since September 2008.
+During that time, he has held several positions, including clinical director of peer support services, residential psychologist in a dual diagnosis recovery program and Addiction Psychologist within an integrated primary care setting.
+His current duties include provision of individual and group psychotherapies with a focus on evidenced-based treatments, including Cognitive-Behavioral Therapy for Substance Use Disorders (CBT-SUD), Cognitive Processing Therapy (CPT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy for Insomnia (CBT-I), Cognitive Behavioral Therapy for Chronic Pain (CBT-CP) and Motivational Enhancement Therapy (MET).
 Dr. Henze finds great joy leveraging his clinical practice expertise within his faculty role at Regis.

-As a Certified Psychiatric Rehabilitation Practitioner (CPRP), Dr. Henze’s clinical and training interests center on promotion of psychiatric and dual-diagnosis recovery competencies within educational and clinical contexts.
-In fall of 2018 Dr. Henze partnered with faculty within the School of Health Sciences and Young School of Nursing to expand Regis College’s addiction studies educational offerings as a means of meeting society’s urgent need for healthcare professionals with addiction treatment competencies.
-This resulted in the launch of the Transdisciplinary Addiction Professional Post-Graduate Certificate Program, as well as the addition of an addiction specialization track within the Master of Arts in Counseling Psychology graduate program in the fall of 2019.
+As a Certified Psychiatric Rehabilitation Practitioner (CPRP), ) and Licensed Alcohol and Drug Counselor (LADC-1) within the Commonwealth of MA, Dr. Henze’s clinical and training interests center on promotion of psychiatric and dual-diagnosis recovery competencies within educational and clinical contexts.
 Dr. Henze’s expertise in addiction counseling and advocacy are complimented by his commitment to multiculturally aware clinical training and system-level interventions, which serve to welcome and include historically marginalized voices and perspectives.

 Recent Research Experience